seanlaw/seanlaw.github.io/_posts/2015-02-17-the-pyesl-journey-begins.md

 weight: 0
 ---

-<p>My new book, "Elements of Statistical Learning" arrived in the mail the other day and I'm excited to get reading!</p>
+My new book purchase, "Elements of Statistical Learning" arrived in the mail the other day and I'm excited to get reading!